Pedrocrlx/Pedrocrlx/README.md

 - 👋 Hi, I’m @Pedrocrlx
-- 👀 I’m interested in HTML and CSS
-- 🌱 I’m currently learning HTML and CSS too
+- 🌱 I’m currently learning JavaScript, TypeScript, Jquery and PHP.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Pedrocrlx/Pedrocrlx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.